WithoutHaste/CraftingPrince/notes.md

 support versioning of blueprint collections, pricing/availability of parts, and the magical rules (bonuses/nerfs encoded into the items)

-blueprint collections are named with Nouns
+blueprint collections are named with Adjectives

-magical rules are named with verbs
+magical rules are named with Nouns

-and pricing is named with an object (in the sentence grammar sense)
+and pricing is named with Verbs

 so the combination of the three forms a sentence